-Topics include identification of hardware components, basic computer operations of the computer.
+This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
 This course has been approved for transfer under the ICAA as a general education course in Mathematics (Quantitative).

-CIS 115 Prerequisites: Intro to Prog & Logic Take One Set: 2 3 0 3
+CIS 115 Intro to Prog & Logic

+Prerequisites: Take One Set:

 Set 1: DMA-010, DMA-020, DMA-030, and DMA-040

-Set 2: MAT-121

-Set 3: MAT-171
+Set 2: MAT-121 Set 3: MAT-171 Corequisites: None

-Corequisites: No ne